Welcome to Kingsley Bird & Falconry Centre.

 Situated on the side of the Churnet Valley with breathtaking views over the surrounding countryside, Kingsley Bird & Falconry Centre is a unique habitat where visitors can marvel at the sight of spectacular birds of prey from around the world.

-We open for pre-booked guided tours and experiences only so please get in touch to speak to Mel and Gareth to avoid disappointment.
+We open for pre-booked experiences only so please get in touch to speak to Mel and Gareth to avoid disappointment.

 Book today to come and explore the bird park and see a wide variety of owls, hawks, falcons and eagles up close.
 For a special unforgettable experience we offer one-to-one half day visits which will take you into the bird enclosures and behind the scenes to gain an understanding of the birds and how we run the park.
 Take a flying experience, or learn how to use birds of prey for hunting.
 For the more adventurous, we run full falconry training courses covering every aspect of owning & working with birds of prey.